User guides

 The amount added to (positive) or deducted from (negative) the cash balance.

-- BUY → negative (you pay for the instrument)
+• BUY → negative (you pay for the security)

 Transaction cost